 - 2 eggs

-- 1 c (or less) stevia chocolate chips (or semisweet if you prefer)
+- 1 cup or less stevia chocolate chips (or semisweet if you prefer)

-- Preheat the oven to 350* and grease a loaf pan.
+- Preheat the oven to 350* and grease a loaf pan with coconut oil.

-- Add the bananas and blend on medium-high speed until fairly smooth.
+- Add the bananas and blend on medium-high speed until only small lumps remain.

-- Mix in vanilla, plant milk and eggs.
+- Mix in the vanilla, plant milk and eggs.

-- In a separate bowl, combine the remaining dry ingredients, except the chocolate chips.
+- In a separate bowl, combine the remaining dry ingredients: oat flour, almond flour, flax meal, tapioca flour, salt, baking soda, and baking powder.
 Add to the wet ingredients and mix until thoroughly combined.

-- Pour batter into loaf pan and bake 50-55 minutes, until a toothpick inserted into the center comes out clean (except for melted chocolate).
+- Pour the batter into the greased loaf pan and bake 50-55 minutes, until a toothpick inserted into the center comes out clean (except for melted chocolate).